-Her defeat to Carolina Marin in All-England final notwithstanding, the 24-year-old Hyderabadi shuttler has age going in her favour, writes Sanjay Sharma
+Her defeat to Carolina Marin in All-England final yesterday notwithstanding, the 24-year-old Hyderabadi shuttler definitely has age going in her favour, writes Sanjay Sharma

 In the end, it was not to be.
 Perhaps, the most anticipated victory for India in the world of sports in recent years, ended in a damp squib as Saina Nehwal threw in the towel against Carolina Marin in the All-England final at Birmingham yesterday.